Russell Howard: TV and radio work

-In 2004 he was commissioned by BBC Radio 1 to write, sing and perform on the comedy series The Milk Run.
+In 2004, he was commissioned by BBC Radio 1 to write, sing and perform on the comedy series The Milk Run.
 Howard has also appeared on the shows Banter (hosted by Andrew Collins) and Political Animal for BBC Radio 4.

 Until 2010, Howard was a regular panelist on Mock the Week.
 He has also appeared on 8 Out of 10 Cats, Would I Lie to You?, Live at the Apollo, The Secret Policeman's Ball 2008, Law of the Playground and Never Mind the Buzzcocks (Series 18, Episode 2 and Series 20, Episode 4).

-Howard frequently worked with other members of the Chocolate Milk Gang, a group of comedians who often collaborated and performed with one another, including Daniel Kitson, John Oliver, David O’Doherty, and Alun Cochrane.
+Howard frequently worked with other members of the Chocolate Milk Gang, a group of comedians who often collaborated and performed with one another, including Daniel Kitson, John Oliver, David O'Doherty, and Alun Cochrane.
 Howard shares Oliver's adoration of Liverpool F.C.

 He was one of several comedians picked as the best comedy talent from the 2005 Edinburgh Festival Fringe that recorded 10–15-minute spots for the "Edinburgh and Beyond" show which was aired on Paramount Comedy 1 in the autumn of 2006.
 The show was filmed at the Bloomsbury Theatre.
 From 2009, he took over as compère of this show from Al Murray.

 From November 2006 to July 2008, Russell co-hosted The Russell Howard Show on BBC Radio 6 Music with fellow comedian Jon Richardson in a Sunday morning slot previously hosted by Russell Brand.
 The show continued to air, without Howard, until March 2010.
 He has since explained that his main reason for leaving the show was that he finds radio "really restrictive" and "I gorge off the audience as a performer, but you can't gauge a reaction on the radio."

 Russell was commissioned to make a comedy show called Russell Howard's Good News, aimed at under-25s, for BBC Three.
-The first episode aired on 22 October 2009 and the show ran for seven episodes as well as a "best of" show and a Christmas Special.
+The first episode aired on 22 October 2009 and the show ran for ten series as well as a "best of" show and a Christmas Special.
 It went on to become BBC Three's highest ever rating entertainment series.
 In the show, he gave his take on the week's major news stories, as well as giving attention to some of the more light-hearted stories of the week.
 Two more series of the show were commissioned, with the second series starting on 25 March 2010.
 A seventh series began on 27 September 2012 on BBC Three.
 Series 8 began on 25 April 2013 on BBC Three, and series 9 started broadcast in its new home on BBC Two in October 2014.

 Russell Howard's Good News was voted the Best Ever BBC Three show on 9 February 2013 as part of the channel's 10th birthday celebrations.